The well-developed legal system in Hong Kong plays a crucial role in maintaining Hong Kong as a prominent commercial and financial centre.

 - accept the breach and treat the contract as continuing, in other words, affirm the contract.

-If the innocent party elects to terminate the contract and sue for damages, he or she is discharged from further performance.
-For the defaulting party, his or her primary obligation to perform is replaced by a secondary obligation to pay damages for the loss resulting from failure to perform the primary obligation.52
+If the innocent party elects to terminate the contract, he or she is discharged from further performance.
+For the defaulting party, his or her primary obligation to perform is replaced by a secondary obligation to pay damages to the innocent party for the loss resulting from his or her failure to perform the primary obligation.51

-Where a repudiatory breach takes place, in order to terminate the contract, 'the innocent party must clearly and unequivocally accept the repudiation.'53
+Where a repudiatory breach takes place, in order to terminate the contract, 'the innocent party must clearly and unequivocally accept the repudiation.'52 The burden of proof of repudiation is on the party who alleges it.53